 Their neck muscles are also muscular which takes too much space forcing the air to pass through a narrow hole.

 How long do Pocket Bullies live depends on their diet and physical activity.
 Pocket Bully life expectancy is between 10 and 13 years.
 They are a relatively healthy breed and can be expected to live a long life as long as their weight is kept at optimal levels.

 Pocket Bully breeders

-For health reasons, it is recommended that you only adopt from responsible Pocket American Bully breeders.
+For health reasons, it is recommended that you only adopt from Pocket American Bully breeders you can trust.
 The best Pocket Bully breeders would let you inspect their kennels and provide you with the necessary information regarding the breed.

 Pocket Bully kennels with clean facilities, adequate food and water, and proper socialization with other puppies are a must.
 A reputable Pocket Bully breeder would also provide DNA test results for their puppies to make sure any future health issues can be addressed.